Do you struggle to balance writing with everything else in your life?

 Jordan is an author, editor, and writing teacher.
 She is the author of the books: A WRITER'S GUIDE TO PERSISTENCE, WOMEN IN RED, FORGED IN GRACE, MAKE A SCENE: Crafting a Powerful Story One Scene at a Time, and WRITE FREE.
 Jordan's work has appeared in AlterNet, GOOD, Mental Floss, The New York Times, The Rumpus, Salon, The Washington Post, Writer's Digest magazine and more.

 Julie Burton is a freelance writer, blogger, co-founder of the Twin Cities Writing Studio, a yoga instructor, a wife of twenty-two years and a mother of four children, ranging in age from twenty-one to eleven.
-Her book THE SELF-CARE SOLUTION: A MODERN MOTHER'S ESSENTIAL GUIDE TO HEALTH AND WELL-BEING will be published in May 2016 by She Writes Press.
+Her book THE SELF-CARE SOLUTION: A MODERN MOTHER'S ESSENTIAL GUIDE TO HEALTH AND WELL-BEING was published in May 2016 by She Writes Press.
 She writes about parenting, relationships, the aging process, and self-care for many national and local websites and publication, as well as her blog, Unscripted Mom.

 Nina is our HerTake friendship advice columnist.
 In addition to founding the Twin Cities Writing Studio, she is a contributing writer for Kveller.com and Great New Books.
 Her essays have appeared regularly at Brain, Child Magazine, The Jewish Daily Forward, and in Jewish newspapers across the country.
 Her short stories have been published in over a dozen literary magazines.
 You can find Nina weekly at her blog: www.ninabadzin.com.